LeDrascol/Spooky-Tweaks/README.md

 - New racial descriptions as part of Spooky Tweaks' gradual usurping of the lore
 - Teleporters are now platforms that can be walked past

-**Update 5**
+**Latest Update**
-Items with no interaction or placement ability moved to materials tab
+- Items with no interaction or placement ability moved to materials tab
+- Glow effects reworked for better ambient lighting
+- Learn any race's flag by picking it up
+- Flashlight beams are almost identical to the scanner's light
+- A lot of 'spooky' things are more serious again
+- Major cross-mod compatibility pass

 ## Economy
-- New Shop: Chip Tunes - Selling all vanilla musical instruments (near Beakeasy in The Outpost)
+- New Shop: Chip Tunes - Selling all vanilla musical instruments (replaces Mazebound64)
 - Teleporter cores are bought with money instead of diamonds
-- Buy and sell rates are more reasonable (average 100% buy, 80% sell)
+- Buy and sell rates are more reasonable (average 100% to buy, 80% to sell)
 - Upgrade parts can now be purchased at the Tech Dispenser (Outpost)
 - Capture pods can be purchased at The Outpost
 - Penguin Weapon Shop sells rare and otherwise unobtainable weapons

-**Update 1**
+**Updates**
-- Translocator, Fishaxe, and Super Fishaxe added to Treasured Trophies
+- Treasured Trophies sells more rare items such as:
+-- Fishaxe, Challenge Doors, Weapon Upgrade Anvil
+-- Doomcanon, Terraforge
 - Infinity Express sells new novelty items
-- ~~Ursa Miner sells chainsaws~~

-**Update 2**
 - Weapon shop now sells boss items after beating the respective boss
-- Challenge doors are sold at Treasured Trophies
 - Canned food costs 21x more due to the chocolate shortage (and immense value)

-**Update 3**
-- Renamed some minor outpost shops to be more unique
+- Minor outpost shops have more unique names
-- Weapon Upgrade Anvil and Doomcannon are purchasable from Treasured Trophies

-**Update 4**
 - Prize counters now sell plushies and toys for tickets
 - Prize tickets are given out as rewards from loot bags
-- Station vending machines reworked to sell mech salvage instead
+- Station vending machines reworked to sell mech salvage
 - Buy your own personal Rob Repairo
 - Mech blueprints can be traded for at Beakeasy
 - Mech Assembly Station can be purchased from the tech dispenser
-- Terraforge is purchasable from Treasured Trophies
-- Terramart Shipments buys items at full price
+- Terramart Shipments buys items for their full value
-- Terramart Shipments accept all mining materials (even unobtainable ones!)
+- Terramart Shipments accept all mining materials
 - Lana's supply business has improved to compete with augment crafting

-**Update 5**
+**Latest Update**
 - Vending machines don't buy things from you
+- Peacekeeper shop items moved to places that make more sense
+- Fake ship licenses are 50% more expensive
+- Ore values are approximately 4x higher
+- Ursa Miner sells radioactive rods usable as ship fuel
+- Teleporters require cores AND relevant materials

 ## Tech
 - Tech descriptions are more helpful
-- Sonic sphere is faster
+- Sonic sphere is faster and easier to control
 - Blink dash recharges as fast as the normal dash
-- Rocket jumping is almost instant, faster, launches further, and recharges mid-air
+- Rocket jumping is almost instant, launches further, and recharges mid-air
 - Multi-Jump goes slightly higher
 - Sprinting is slightly faster

-**Update 2**
+**Updates**
 - Sprinting won't restrict using other tech or items

-**Update 4**
 - All distortion spheres have enhanced handling and negate fall damage
-- Aqua Sphere can now move freely in water instead of on top as a boat
+- Aqua Sphere can move freely in water instead of on top as a boat
-- Sonic Sphere is substantially faster and easier to control
-- Blink dash can now blink further, in mid-air, and without landing
+- Blink dash can blink further, in mid-air, and without landing
-- Wall jumping now refreshes it's double jump
+- Wall jumping refreshes it's double jump ability

-**Update 5**
+**Latest Update**
 - Spike Sphere seriously for real this time won't fall off things
+- Tech missions have more reasonable requirements

 ## Balance
 - All staves and wands charge significantly faster